 Manual dust blower, Giottos Rocket Air Blower is a good one.

 I have a couple of photog. friends who are avid backcountry dudes and they use and love the Feisol CT-3301 Carbon Fiber Tripod Legs. * I just purchased one of these and I am very impressed.
 A big little tripod. $279, 2.6 lbs.
 Be aware of the folded length of 23.6 inches.
 It just barely fits into my luggage with the head off.
-Feisol has another model that I have not had my hands of yet that is 4 section, taller, folds down smaller and a bit lighter than the CT-3301.
-The Feisol Traveler CT-3441S and the Feisol Traveler CT-3441T for taller people.
-The Really Right Stuff BH-40 LR would be a good complement to these tripods and a less expensive alternative to the RRS tripod combo listed above.
+Also the Feisol Traveler CT-3441S or the cheaper and comparable Feisol CT-3401 or the Feisol Traveler CT-3441T for taller people.
+The Really Right Stuff BH-40 LR or the BH-30 (if not using long, heavy lenses) would be a good complement to these tripods and a less expensive alternative to the RRS tripod combo listed above.
+The Feisol CB-40D ballhead is cheaper and heavier than the RRS BH-30 but has a larger load capacity and is a great value at $129 including a body plate.

 If you are doing a lot of panoramas you may want to consider the Acratech Leveling Base.
 This makes it very easy and quick to level your panning base which is essential for doing panoramas.
 Make sure that you choose the correct thread size for your tripod, 1/4″ or 3/8″.